Who to inform and how to get through probate

 Death – it’s not an easy topic to talk about.
 But when someone dies certain parties need to know, the value of their estate (money, property, debt and possessions) must be calculated, and distributed to their beneficiaries.

 This article has been written to shed light on the amount of work involved if you’ve been asked to be an Executor – and for those thinking ahead, I hope that it will help you consider who you want to undertake these tasks on your behalf.
 In this article we’ll be looking at the two main hurdles for an executor to overcome; registering the death and obtaining Probate.
-We’ll also talk about the costs associated with passing on an estate and how this will change in the next year.

 1. Register the death